Lennie Pond: Career

 Lennie W. Pond grew up in the Village of Ettrick, Virginia, racing on his parents' farm, which Ettrick was home to Pond all his life.
 In the mid-1950s.
 Pond started racing modifieds on dirt tracks, then went to asphalt tracks, then to late-model tracks.
 In 1973, Pond started to run Winston Cup races; his last race with Winston Cup was in 1989 at Richmond International Raceway for Junie Donlavey.
 Pond got to run all three tracks here—dirt, asphalt and the new track.

-His career totals include 234 career starts, one win, 39 top-fives, 88 top-tens, five poles, and a best championship finish of 5th in 1976.
+Pond's career totals include 234 career starts, one win, 39 top-fives, 88 top-tens, five poles, and a best championship finish of fifth in 1976.
 He beat out Darrell Waltrip for rookie of the year honors in 1973.
 Five years later, Pond won his first career race at Talladega Superspeedway.
 Before retiring Pond raced his last race on September 10, 1989, at Richmond International Raceway in the Miller High Life 400 where he finished in eleventh place.

 Pond later became a car salesman at Heritage Chevrolet in Chester, Virginia.

 Pond died February 10, 2016, from complications of cancer.